dustinfreeman/nfig/README.md

     int width = nfig.get<int>("I_WIDTH")

-The way I'm using nfig is that I NEVER, EVER create corresponding variables to config value, as with the "width" variable above.
-This choice is made to reduce the overhead of creating new config values.
 Trying to code spontaneously when I need to create new config values in different locations in code (globals extern, globals local, parsing config, config file itself) is awful.
+I rarely make a local copy of a config variable, unless I'm going over a high-performance section of code.

 Config values are created in a JSON-formatted file, for example: